Explore, dream, believe and achieve

-Anyone from age 18yrs can become involved in volunteering at the many different sessions at Springfield.
-Following a short discussion and a successful DBS check you to could be helping to provide possitive opportunities for Children and Young People.
+Anyone from age 18yrs can volunteer at the many different sessions at The Springfield Centre.
+Following a short discussion and a successful DBS check you could be helping to provide positive opportunities for children and young people.

-Young people aged 14+ are encouraged to volunteer to work with staff and adult voluteers to support play, involvment in planning and the general running of day to day activities.
+Young people aged 14+ are encouraged to volunteer with staff and adult voluteers to support play, involvment in planning and the general running of day to day activities.

 We provide a safe, caring and inclusive environment that will also;

-* Ensure that young people are central to project development and shaping our outcomes
+* Ensure young people are central to project development and shaping our outcomes

 * Help to achieve wider community benefit through intergenerational and cross-cultural activities